q00td/BASHRPG/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* A Big thanks to all my sys admin colleagues who helped me when i was stuck.

  ## More about the game